 Second, and this is a very important factor to keep in mind, AIS is a close up collision avoidance system so being able to see vessels 20 miles away isn’t necessary, although it does have some novelty and interest value.
 The vessels that you want to see and to see your own boat will be close up so no need for long distance transmission and reception to the horizon.

-Third consideration are signal losses across the cable as any benefit of the aerial mounted on top of a 30 foot mast might be negated by losses across the 30 foot of poor quality cable.
+Third consideration are signal losses across the cable, as any benefit of the aerial mounted on top of a 30 foot mast may be negated by losses across the 30+ feet of poor quality cable.

-A further thought regarding mast mounting as against low down: small power boats don’t have a 30 foot mast so are obliged to mount their aerials low down and AIS works for power boats……conclusion, an AIS aerial can be mounted low down and work perfectly for the purposes of AIS.
+A further thought regarding mast mounting as against low down: small to medium power vessels don’t have a 30 foot mast so are obliged to mount their aerials low down and AIS works for power boats……conclusion: an AIS aerial can be mounted low down and work well for the purposes of AIS.